sdilts/cl-bindgen/README.md

 + files: a list of files to process
 Optional Fields:
 + package: The name of the Common Lisp package of the generated file
-+ use_grovel: produce a file that CFFI-GROVEL can use to generate bindings.
-If specified, the option grovel\_file must also be specified.
-+ grovel_file: The file where the grovel bindings are placed.
-See the option use\_grovel
-+ exclude_types: Don't generate the listed entities found in the files.
-Valid values are:
-  - functions
-  - macros
-  - enums
-  - variables
-  - structures
-  - unions
-  - typedefs

 ## Customizing generated symbols
 CL-bindgen attempts to reasonably translate C style names into lisp